This past weekend was gorgeous, and I’m not just talking about the weather.

-On saturday there were some kayakers on the water; when we arrived I set up my camera on the cliff’s edge and a kayaker yelled from down below if I had taken his picture while the whale swam right underneath his kayak.
+On Saturday there were some kayakers on the water, when I arrived I set up my camera on the cliff’s edge and a kayaker yelled from down below if I had taken his picture while a whale swam right underneath his kayak.
 I replied I hadn’t even seen it but I wouldn’t mind taking his picture if he would just do it again.
-The kayaker peddled away mumbling something unintelligible.
+The kayaker peddled away muttering something unintelligible.

-These guys had their own private show, in the right place at the right time.
-I wish I could have been there with them…
+These fishermen had their own private show, in the right place at the right time!
+I wish I could have been out there with them…

 If the weather improves tonight, I’ll be enjoying the next show with Marije while we are having a picnic with a view.